 It is then transformed into a pattern which describes veins inside a person’s palm.
-The pattern is converted into a template — this is a mathematical model.
+The pattern is converted into a template — a mathematical model.
 The template gets encrypted and stored into a database and is matched with what is already stored for proper identification.

 The main advantage of this technology is that it provides a non-intrusive mode of identification.
 High technology reliability has been achieved with low FAR levels (~0.00008 %) and research has confirmed results using databases containing up to 150 thousand palms.
 Other identification technologies, for example fingerprints, encounter issues with reading dirty or wet fingers, due to seasonal changes in the papillary diagram, cuts, etc. On average, 5 8 % of the people have fingers that are difficult to read using fingerprint identification technologies.
 The success of palm vein recognition, however, is not dependent on whether the hands being scanned are dirty, wet, or have surface variations.
 In addition, this technique is both non-invasive and hygienic.